 Opera Worcester (formerly Great Witley Operatic Society) has its origins in the Worcestershire village of Great Witley.
 This long-established company now attracts singers from all over Worcestershire and from as far afield as Gloucestershire, Herefordshire, Shropshire and Wales.

-It’s annual production takes place at the Swan Theatre in Worcester each spring.
+It’s annual production has taken place at the Swan Theatre in Worcester.
 These productions are well received and critically acclaimed.

 Opera Worcester rehearses on Monday evenings in St Marks Church Hall, Bath Road, Worcester, WR5 3DW.
 Rehearsals run from 7:30pm to 10.00pm, with an additional night for principal rehearsals.
 All members are invited to audition for principal roles for each production.